-Learn how to use Data Lake (HDInsight) Tools for Visual Studio to connect to HDInsight clusters and submit Hive queries.
+Learn how to use Data Lake Tools for Visual Studio to connect to Hadoop clusters in Azure HDInsight and submit Hive queries.
 For more information about using HDInsight, see Introduction to HDInsight and Get started with HDInsight.
 For more information about connecting to a Storm cluster, see Develop C# topologies for Apache Storm on HDInsight using Visual Studio.

 Data Lake Tools for Visual Studio can be used to access both Data Lake Analytics and HDInsight.
 For the information about Data Lake Tools, see Tutorial: develop U-SQL scripts using Data Lake Tools for Visual Studio.